-(the pooled World Values Survey and European Values Study, WVS-EVS).
-Measures of religiosity include answers to questions such as "How important is God in your life?" and "Are you a religious person?"
-The WVS-EVS data has information on the subnational district of a country in which the interviews took place, which allows inclusion of country fixed effects in the econometric analysis.
+to questions such as "How important is God in your life?" and "Are you a religious person?".
+The WVS-EVS has information on the subnational district of a country in which the interview took place, which allows inclusion of country fixed effects in the econometric analysis.
 This means that religiosity is compared only within countries, not across.
-The main measure of natural disasters is earthquakes, as earthquakes have proven impossible to predict and since data on earthquakes is remarkably reliable.8 Across 600-850 subnational districts of the world, the analysis documents that individuals living in districts more frequently hit by earthquakes are more religious than those living in areas with fewer earthquakes.
+The main measure of natural disasters is earthquakes, as earthquakes have proven impossible to predict and since data on earthquakes is remarkably reliable.
+Across 600-850 subnational districts of the world, the analysis documents that individuals living in districts more frequently hit by earthquakes are more religious than those living in areas with fewer earthquakes.
+The result holds across six measures of religiosity that are shown by Inglehart & Norris (2003) to span global religiosity.
 The result is robust to adding controls for country-by-year fixed effects, various individual characteristics, and district-level geographic and economic confounders.
 Similar results obtain for other unpredictable major disasters such as volcanic eruptions and tsunamis.
 The phenomenon applies to individuals belonging to all major denominations and living on every continent.
 The size of the effect amounts to 70% of the well-established gender difference in religiosity.

 A central concern is that important district-level factors are left out of the analysis, biasing the results.
-To address this, the time-dimension of the data is exploited to construct a panel where district-level religiosity is followed over time.
+The time-dimension of the data is exploited to construct a panel where districts are followed over time.
 The analysis reveals that district-level religiosity increases in response to recent earthquakes.
+It is mainly the religious who become more religious, but there is also some weaker evidence that some of the non-religious become religious.
 The result is robust to adding country-by-year fixed effects, individual level controls, and rather comforting, future earthquakes have no impact on current levels of religiosity.
 Consistent with a literature on dynamic effects of various shocks on cultural values, the short-term spike in religiosity after an earthquake abates with time.
-That earthquakes can still, in the modern world, instigate intensified believing is illustrated by a Gallup survey conducted in the aftermath of the great 1993 Mississippi River floods, which asked Americans whether the recent floods were an indication of God's judgement upon the sinful ways of the Americans.
+The phenomenon that earthquakes can still, in the modern world, affect believing is further illustrated by a Gallup survey conducted in the aftermath of the great 1993 Mississippi River floods, which asked Americans whether the recent floods were an indication of God's judgement upon the sinful ways of the Americans.
 18 % answered in the affirmative (Steinberg (2006)).